sohaibnehal/prime-numbers/README.md

 ## Usage

   var prime-numbers = require('prime-numbers')

-      prime-numbers.generate : It takes a number 'n' as an argument and returns and array of 'n' number of prime numbers
+      generate = prime-numbers.generate;

-## Tests
+## Methods Description

-  npm test
+generate : It takes a number 'n' as an argument and returns and array of 'n' number of prime numbers